 People also ask

-What are the benefits of cloud storage in healthcare?
+What are the cloud storage requirements for HIPAA covered entities?

-How does SFTP To Go ensure HIPAA compliance?
+How does SFTP To Go support HIPAA compliant file storage?